wiremock/wiremock/README.md

 ### Command line
 WireMock can be run in its own process:

-	java -jar wiremock-1.11-standalone.jar
+	java -jar wiremock-1.12-standalone.jar

 Or on an alternate port:

-	java -jar wiremock-1.11-standalone.jar --port 9999
+	java -jar wiremock-1.12-standalone.jar --port 9999

 ### Logging
 Verbose logging can be enabled with the <code>--verbose</code> option.

 ### Recording requests
-If WireMock is started with the <code>--record-mappings</code> option all non-admin requests will be captured under the mappings directory, with body content for each mapping captured under __files.
+If WireMock is started with the <code>--record-mappings</code> option non-admin requests will be captured under the mappings directory, with body content for each mapping captured under __files.
+A stub for a particular request will only be captured once within the current session (to avoid duplicates) and only for requests whose response was proxied.
+In practice this means that you can run wiremock as a proxy to your client application with recording turned on, and it will only record mappings for requests it doesn't already recognise.

-It is recommended that this option is used in tandem with the <code>--proxy-all "http://someotherhost.com/root"</code> parameter, which will create a single stub mapping to proxy all requests to the given URL.
+You can use this option with the <code>--proxy-all="http://someotherhost.com/root"</code> parameter, which will proxy all requests to the given URL.

 ### Files and mappings directories
 The following directories will be created when you first start WireMock: